Turbine by BOOMLibrary Review

 Don’t stop in the plug, take the sounds out process them through an external plugin, bend the generated wave files and put them through an external sampler, the plugin is just the start of many innovative sounds.

-Turbine is very powerful; BOOM Library has done an excellent job to simplify the use through the developed UI where possible.
+Turbine is very powerful plugin; BOOM Library has done an excellent job simplifying the use through the developed UI.